-Priority is given to applicants aged 21 or under who are able to get fully involved in fieldwork and general observatory activities.
+The grant is open to applicants aged 24 and under who are currently in full-time education or unemployed, who are able to get fully involved in fieldwork and general observatory activities.

-- If the application is successful and the applicant is under 18, written consent of a parent or guardian will be required.
+- If you are under 18, the written consent of a parent or guardian will be required -

-Further details can be obtained by emailing nick.moran [at] bto.org.
+Further details can be obtained by emailing youth [at] bto.org.

-The applicant will need to have reserved a place at an Observatory (subject to approval of the grant) for a visit of at least 4 nights during the current year.
-Confirmation will be needed that the Observatory can host the young person as a volunteer.
+You will need to have reserved a place at an Observatory (subject to the approval of the grant) for a visit of at least 4 nights during the current year.
+Confirmation will be needed that the Observatory can host you as a volunteer.